 Using unpolished black glutinous rice instead of whole grain white glutinous rice makes this dessert more interesting due to its colour.
-Once cooked, it looks rather purplish black, thus adds a mysterious feel to it.
-Due to its colour and their unfamiliarity to black glutinous rice, be prepared to have a fun conversation as you savour this delightful dessert.
+Once cooked, it is rather purplish black, thus adding a mysterious feel to it.
+Due to its colour and your guests' unfamiliarity with black glutinous rice, be prepared for a fun conversation while enjoying this delightful dessert.

-In this recipe, I combined the usage of both the palm and rock sugar.
-Both types of sugar are milder in sweetness compared to castor sugar.
-Nevertheless, castor sugar can also be used in this recipe.
+In this recipe, I combined the usage of both the palm sugar and rock sugar.
+Both types of sugar are milder in sweetness compared to caster sugar.
+Nevertheless, it may also be used in this recipe.
 The usage of the combination of the palm and rock sugar makes this dessert less sweet.
 It has a very light undertone of sweetness due to the rock sugar.
-The light nutty sweetness in this dessert is contributed by the palm sugar.
+The light nutty sweetness is contributed by the palm sugar.

 While we are on the topic of palm sugar, try to get your hands on the Malaysian palm sugar which is much darker.
-Thai palm sugar which is lighter in colour tends to be less intense in flavour.
+Thai palm sugar which is lighter in colour is less intense in flavour.

 I would normally serve this dessert chilled.
-My guests were definitely intrigued, especially when it was served together with another favourite dessert of many, the Vanilla dessert with some coconut milk drizzled on it.
+My guests were definitely intrigued especially when it was served together with Vanilla ice-cream with coconut milk drizzled on it.

 Black Glutinous Rice with Coconut Milk is also known as: Pulut HitamBlack Rice DessertBubur Ketan Hitam黑糯米

 Add rock sugar and palm sugar to sweeten the dessert.
-White sugar can be added if required.
-Optionally, prepare 1 teaspoon of corn flour with water and stir it into the pot to thicken the dessert.
+White sugar may be added, if necessary.
+Optionally, prepare 1 teaspoon of corn flour with water and add into pot to thicken the dessert.
 Serve warm or chilled with a drizzle of coconut milk.